LeafYeeXYZ/MailBox/README.md

 3. Click on `Email Routing`.
 4. Click on `Routing Rules`.
 5. Set `Catch All` to forward all mail to the workers you just deployed.

-### 7 Deploy to Vercel
-Deploy this `Next.js` project to `Vercel`.

-> Currently, you need to manually create the admin user in the `users` collection of the MongoDB database.

 ## License
 [GPL-3.0](./LICENSE)